 With respect to the NCAP, the Working Group reviewed the Board resolution on its creation as well as in directing ICANN org to initiate Study 1.
 The Working Group agreed that it is up to the ICANN community and ICANN Board of Directors to determine any dependencies between the NCAP and the next round of new gTLD applications.
 To gain some clarification from the ICANN Board concerning possible dependencies with the ongoing work of the NCAP, the GNSO Council sent a letter on 20 September 2019 requesting guidance from the ICANN Board of Directors concerning its views related to “dependencies, if any, between the NCAP and the ongoing policy work of the New gTLD Subsequent Procedures PDP.”
 In its response on 1 November 2019 Cherine Chalaby, then Chairman of the ICANN Board, noted that the “Board has not sought to establish a new dependency on completion of the PDP work based on commissioning NCAP Study 1”, which had not yet started at that time, but that “upon completion of Study 1, the Board can determine in consultation with the community whether additional NCAP work is necessary and, if so, which elements should be a dependency for any of the other future milestones noted in your letter.”
 At the time of the Working Group deliberations on the public comments the GNSO Council had not yet sent its letter to the ICANN Board, but the Working Group agreed that it needed to plan for a circumstance where the NCAP work is either not completed or they choose not to go on with Study 2 or 3.

-The Working Group notes that ICANN org, in cooperation with the NCAP Discussion Group, has since completed its Study 1, leveraging an outside consultant.
-The consultant who produced the Study 1 report made the following draft conclusions relating to Studies 2 and 3: “Regarding Study 2, analyzing datasets is unlikely to identify significant root causes for name collisions that have not already been identified.
+The Working Group notes that ICANN org, in cooperation with the NCAP Discussion Group, has since completed its Study 1 and published the Study 1 report, leveraging an outside consultant.
+The consultant who produced the Study 1 report made the following conclusions relating to Studies 2 and 3: “Regarding Study 2, analyzing datasets is unlikely to identify significant root causes for name collisions that have not already been identified.
 New causes for name collisions are far more likely to be found by investigating TLD candidates for potential delegation on a case by case basis.
 Regarding Study 3, controlled interruption has already proven an effective mitigation strategy, and there does not appear to be a need to identify, analyze, and test alternatives for the vast majority of TLD candidates.
 All of that being said, this does not mean further study should not be conducted into name collision risks and the feasibility of potentially delegating additional domains that are likely to cause name collisions.
 Most notably, the Study 3 question of how to mitigate name collisions for potential delegation of the corp, home, and mail TLDs is still unresolved.
 However, the proposals for Studies 2 and 3, which were developed years ago, do not seem to be effective ways of achieving the intended goals.”

 The Working Group notes that the SSAC and the NCAP Discussion Group are currently working on a new scope of work for Study 2 which must be approved by the ICANN Board prior to commencement.
 The Board will not likely be acting on Study 2 until after the Working Group publishes its Final Report.